 Cherry angiomas typically present in the third or fourth decades of life, and early lesions may appear as small red macules.
 Lesions may be found on all body sites, but usually, the mucous membranes are spared.
 Most patients report an increase in number and size of individual lesions with advancing age.

 On physical examination, lesions may have a variable appearance, ranging from a small red macule to a larger dome-topped or polypoid papule.
-The color of the lesions typically is described as bright cherry red, but the lesions may appear more violaceous at times (see the image below).
+The color of the lesions typically is described as bright cherry red, but the lesions may appear more violaceous (purple) over time (see the image below).

 A large polypoid angioma, deeply red to violaceous cherry, appears in the center of the field.
 Surrounding the angioma are several small bright red ma....